james-hunter/james-hunter.github.io/_posts/2025-01-19-dotsandampersands.md

 }
 ```
 Trying to import the script with an ampersand fails.
 With the dot source operator it works.

-I only imported the function so the $x variable is still null.
+Once the function is imported, the `$x` variable is still null.
 ```powershell
 PS C:\Temp> & .\20250119_test.ps1
 PS C:\Temp> dir function:*james*